|

 Weird But Good

 Today's Mute Monday is Weird But Good.
 If ever there was a theme for this blog, huh? *wink* Weird Science with Muppets via.
 Weird Al & Storm Troopers via.
 Weird medical marketing piece via.
-Labels: Mute Mondays, stuff, weird
+Labels: Mute Mondays, science, stuff, weird

 High-Five Fridays #6